Modern youth apprenticeship connects students to opportunities and employers to talent.

 In Switzerland, more than 70 percent of students take an apprenticeship in fields such as financial services, healthcare and information technology.
 CareerWise is adapting that model to implement modern youth apprenticeships in the United States.

-CareerWise offers a three-year apprenticeship designed by businesses and offered in partnership with schools, taking students out of the classroom and putting them in the workplace in meaningful, paid positions for 16 – 24 hours a week while earning high-school and college credit.
+CareerWise offers a multi-year apprenticeship designed by businesses and offered in partnership with schools, taking students out of the classroom and putting them in the workplace in meaningful, paid positions for 16 – 24 hours a week while earning high-school and college credit.

 Stepping into the professional world doesn’t need to be intimidating.
 CareerWise ensures students are ready for a meaningful apprenticeship experience through a variety of pre-hire and soft-skill resources and trainings.